Trade union: Economics

+A 2026 study in the Quarterly Journal of Economics found, in the case of Norway, that the costs of higher wages for unionized labor in the average private sector firm were shared among shareholders (who earned lower profits) and consumers (who paid higher prices), as well as offset by improvements in productivity.
+In less competitive sectors, such as manufacturing, the costs were largely passed on to consumers (along with productivity improvements).

 In the United States, the outsourcing of labour to Asia, Latin America, and Africa has been partially driven by increasing costs of union partnership, which gives other countries a comparative advantage in labour, making it more efficient to perform labour-intensive work there.
 Trade unions have been accused of benefiting insider workers and those with secure jobs at the cost of outsider workers, consumers of the goods or services produced, and the shareholders of the unionized business.
 Economist Milton Friedman sought to show that unionization produces higher wages (for the union members) at the expense of fewer jobs, and that, if some industries are unionized while others are not, wages will tend to decline in non-unionized industries.
-Friedrich Hayek criticized unions in chapter 18 of his publication The Constitution of Liberty.

 Trade unions frequently advocate for seniority-based compensation and against meritocracy.

+Some research, such as that conducted by the Australian Centre for Industrial Relations Research and Training, argues that unionized workers enjoy better conditions and wages than those who are not unionized.